Lagrange-Labs/docs/docs/zk-coprocessor/avs-operators/prerequisites.md

 | large       | 90   | 180 |

 :::note
-Given the parallism of current proof system is not optimal yet (plonky2), it is possible to run 2 worker binaries in the same instance for the moment.
+Given the parallelism of current proof system is not optimal yet (plonky2), it is possible to run 2 worker binaries in the same instance for the moment.
 :::

 ## Installation